NREL/pyvisco/README.md

 An interactive version of the Jupyter notebook can be found here.
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/martin-springer/LinViscoFit/HEAD?urlpath=voila%2Frender%2FLinViscoFit.ipynb)

 The Python implementation has been verified by comparison of the obtained results with the curve fitting routine provided by ANSYS APDL 2020 R1.
-Jupyter notebooks showcasing this verification can be found below.
+Jupyter notebooks showcasing this verification can be found here.
 [Verification notebooks](verification) TBD!